martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 # Activity

 Explore our Tableau dashboards for yourself!
 We challenge you to a scavenger hunt which can be found [here](/talk/uh-tableau-user-group/index_files/scavenger-hunt.pdf).
+Click [here](/talk/uh-tableau-user-group/index_files/scavenger-hunt-solutions.pdf) for the solutions.